Team-ProJS/CloudProject/README.md

 This is a second year group project.
 The aim of the web application is to allow a user to sign in to multiple cloud services simultaneously and to allow the user to transfer files seamlessly between cloud service providers.

+# Master
+This branch is currently up to date with the UI : dark background theme.

 # Secondary Branch
 This branch will be more up to date than the master.
 Once finalised code, the code will be merged with master.